GYiyouth/ECollaboration/web/WEB-INF/lib/mysql-connector-java-5.1.40/README.txt

 294

-   that the user who changes the contents of definitions files in the
+   that the userBean who changes the contents of definitions files in the

 295